Maharsh-Mistri/Finance_report_Generation/README.md

 This project is open-source and can be modified as needed.

 ## Author
-Harshil Kakkad, Pranaam Patel, Miten Nakum, Fenil Makwana, Mahek Mehta
+Harshil Kakkad, Pranaam Patel, Miten Nakum, Fenil Makwana, Mahek Mehta, Maharsh Mistri